FREQUENTLY ASKED QUESTIONS

 Shared ownership is where two or more buyers can share in and de-risk their investment and ownership of a high-value tangible asset such as real estate.

-Yes.
-Your ownership share is evidenced by a real estate deed.
-Buyers of ownership shares are the legal owners of the asset and their interest is separately registered on title as a co-owner.
+Yes, your property share is evidenced by a real estate deed.
+Buyers of property shares are the legal owners of the asset and their interest is separately registered on title as a co-owner.

 All properties that are ticX listed & available for shared